cyear/NUCtool/assets/README_English.md

 # NUCtool

-> Intel NUC X15 Series Tools for LAPAC71H, LAPKC71F and other models
+> Intel NUC X15 Series Tools for LAPAC71H, LAPKC71F and other models.

+> [!CAUTION]
+> This document may be out of date, please check the latest Chinese document.
+>
+> This document was last updated on: Feb, 28, 2025.

 > [!NOTE]
 > Updated casually; if you find it useful, please give it a ⭐.